lahirudanushka/RC4-Crypto/README.md

-# RC4 Crypto Encryption and Decryption
+# RC4-Crypto Encryption and Decryption